kbuzzard/xena/README.md

 A really cool goal would be to get Xena to pass the M1F final exam!
 In some sense, at least.
 Could she pass any other exams?
 How much will be actually be able to teach Xena?
+Can we get her a degree?

 # Current short term goal: